emc-isilon/pike/README.md

 * `od` dumps the output to a format [wireshark can read](https://www.wireshark.org/docs/wsug_html_chunked/ChIOImportSection.html)
 * `text2pcap` (wireshark) appends fake ethernet and IP headers to the SMB packet and writes a pcap file to stdout
 * `tshark` (wireshark) decodes the SMB packet and displays full packet details

+---

+This project, _pike_, is released under a Simplified BSD License granted by Dell Inc.'s Open Source Project program, except code under `pykerb/` which is released under an Apache 2.0 License granted by Apple Inc.
+All project contributions are entirely reflective of the respective author(s) and not of Dell Inc. or Apple Inc.
+See [LICENSE](LICENSE) for licensing information.